wing5wong/artisan-whs-static/source/_events/2022-07-22_house-activity-day.md

 title: House Activity Day
 date: 2022-09-29T11:50:50.092Z
 ---
-We are holding a fun day of activities down at Cooks Gardens for all students.
+We are holding a fun day of activities down at Cooks Gardens for ALL students.
 School will be CLOSED!

 9.45am - All students meet at Cooks Gardens and sit in main grandstand in house areas.